isomerpages/enterprisesg-sac-old/_about/07-benefits-of-accreditation.md

 ![Benefits of Accreditation](/images/about/business-setting.jpg)
 ## For Regulators/ Specifiers

+* **Increasing confidence**:
-Accreditation gives regulators/specifiers greater confidence and trust in the services provided by CABs.
-This helps regulators/specifiers better evaluate for compliance, as part of fulfilling their obligations in policy setting and regulation.
-Accreditation also builds and reinforces public confidence in regulators/specifiers' commitment in ensuring public safety, health and environment protection.
+As a demonstration of competency, accreditation increases confidence in data that is crucial in decision-making, thus increasing public confidence and reinforcing its commitment to ensuring public safety, health and environment protection.

-Additionally, accreditation helps to improve efficiency by eliminating the need for re-testing and re-sampling of goods and services.
+* **Reducing overheads**:
+Costs are lowered due to the elimination of re-testing, re-sampling and lost time (both locally and globally), improved efficiency of the assessment process, as well as removing the need for regulators to employ and manage its own audit personnel, thus avoiding duplicate audits.
 This is done through SAC's independent assessment of CABs, which provides objective assurance that that they have met applicable standards.

+* **Allowing flexibility**:
+Regulators are able to set the overall policy and regulation, while relying on the accredited conformity assessment bodies to evaluate compliance.

+* **Procurement decision**:
+As the major procurers of goods and services, the government may rely on accredited services to inform their buying decisions, as it provides confidence that suppliers have the appropriate systems in place to deliver the requirements.

 ## For Conformity Assessment Bodies